-- Pharmaceuticals – In this litigation for Wyeth (now Pfizer) involving its hormone therapy medicine, we defeated certification of putative classes for personal injury and medical monitoring in Florida, Pennsylvania, West Virginia and Alabama.
+- Pharmaceuticals – Litigation for Wyeth (now Pfizer) involving its hormone therapy medicine, the firm defeated certification of putative classes for personal injury and medical monitoring in Florida, Pennsylvania, West Virginia and Alabama.

-- Devices – In this litigation in which plaintiff healthcare workers claimed that the syringes manufactured by defendants, including our client, were defective because they lacked additional safety mechanisms designed to prevent accidental needle sticks, the appellate court reversed the trial court’s grant of class certification and decertified the class.
+- Devices – Litigation in which plaintiff healthcare workers claimed that the syringes manufactured by defendants, including our client, were defective because they lacked additional safety mechanisms designed to prevent accidental needle sticks, the appellate court reversed the trial court’s grant of class certification and decertified the class.

-- Contraceptives – In this litigation for Wyeth involving the Norplant contraception innovation, we defeated class certification motions in federal and state courts in California, Illinois, New Jersey, Pennsylvania and Texas.
+- Contraceptives – Litigation for Wyeth involving the Norplant contraception innovation, the firm defeated class certification motions in federal and state courts in California, Illinois, New Jersey, Pennsylvania and Texas.

-- Chemical Exposure – In this 10,000-member class action involving CSX Transportation, Inc., we were brought in to handle the settlement and fairness hearing of a Louisiana class action involving a tank car leak of hazardous materials and resulting fire near New Orleans.
+- Chemical Exposure – 10,000-member class action involving CSX Transportation, Inc., the firm was brought in to handle the settlement and fairness hearing of a Louisiana class action involving a tank car leak of hazardous materials and resulting fire near New Orleans.

-- Medical Services – In this consolidated putative class action against Georgetown University, which was brought by patients allegedly deprived of prescribed medication and exposed to contaminated medical equipment during certain interventional radiology procedures, we defeated class certification.
+- Medical Services – Consolidated putative class action against Georgetown University, which was brought by patients allegedly deprived of prescribed medication and exposed to contaminated medical equipment during certain interventional radiology procedures, the firm defeated class certification.

-- Civil Rights Claims – In this putative class action against Giant Food Inc., in which plaintiffs alleged racial discrimination, the court denied plaintiffs' motion for class certification and granted summary judgment dismissing the claims of all but one of the plaintiffs.
+- Civil Rights Claims – Putative class action against Giant Food Inc., in which plaintiffs alleged racial discrimination, the court denied plaintiffs' motion for class certification and granted summary judgment dismissing the claims of all but one of the plaintiffs.

-- Pesticides – We defeated class certification in this putative nationwide class action involving approximately 3,000 commercial beekeepers, who alleged that a pesticide manufactured by Bayer's agricultural division and used across the U.S. for many years had killed or harmed their bee populations.
+- Pesticides – Defeated class certification in putative nationwide class action involving approximately 3,000 commercial beekeepers, who alleged that a pesticide manufactured by Bayer's agricultural division and used across the U.S. for many years had killed or harmed their bee populations.

-- Automobiles – In this putative class action against the world's largest automotive retailer, which alleged violations of the Texas Finance Code, we succeeded in getting class certification overturned via a writ of mandamus.
+- Automobiles – Putative class action against the world's largest automotive retailer, which alleged violations of the Texas Finance Code, the firm succeeded in getting class certification overturned via a writ of mandamus.

-- Rental Car Companies – We successfully represented National Car Rental Company and Alamo Rent-a-Car in putative nationwide and statewide class action lawsuits alleging deceptive trade practices and fraud and conspiracy by major car rental companies in selling of supplemental insurance products at the time of car rental.
+- Rental Car Companies – Successfully represented National Car Rental Company and Alamo Rent-a-Car in putative nationwide and statewide class action lawsuits alleging deceptive trade practices and fraud and conspiracy by major car rental companies in selling of supplemental insurance products at the time of car rental.

-- Data Services – In these putative class actions against ChoicePoint, consolidated in the Central District of California, which arose out of a widely publicized data breach and involved allegations of violations of the Fair Credit Reporting Act (FCRA) and state statutes, we secured summary judgment on the FCRA claims and dismissal of most other claims, and settled the few remaining claims on favorable terms.
+- Data Services – Putative class actions against ChoicePoint, consolidated in the Central District of California, which arose out of a widely publicized data breach and involved allegations of violations of the Fair Credit Reporting Act (“FCRA”) and state statutes, the firm secured summary judgment on the FCRA claims and dismissal of most other claims, and settled the few remaining claims on favorable terms.

 - ERISA Litigation – Represented National Bank of Commerce in ERISA putative class action involving fees charged to retirement plans.